 Anders obtained his undergraduate and Master’s degree in Chemistry at Oxford University in 2010.
 He received his PhD in Chemistry and Chemical Biology from Harvard University in 2015, where he worked with Erin O’Shea and applied systems biology approaches to understand how cells can encode and transmit information in the dynamics of transcription factor activation.
 For his post-doc at UC Berkeley with Robert Tjian and Xavier Darzacq, Anders developed new imaging approaches for dissecting the dynamics of 3D genome organization with single-molecule resolution in living cells.
-Anders will join MIT as an Assistant Professor of Biological Engineering in early 2020.
+Anders joined MIT as an Assistant Professor of Biological Engineering in early 2020.

 Exquisite regulation of gene expression in time and space underlies essentially all biological processes.
 However, understanding gene regulation in mammals is challenging because mammalian genomes are enormous and largely non-coding.
 Specifically, mammalian genes are controlled by enhancers that can be hundreds of kilobases away from the genes they control.
 How the cell ensures that the right enhancer contacts and activates the right gene in 3D is not well understood.
 We are broadly interested in understanding the interplay between 3D genome organization and the regulation of gene expression, with a particular focus on development and disease.